centrocercus (from kentron, spur, and kerko, point) minimus (least)

 On Thursday, I woke up at 3:45 and drove 20 miles in the dark to the spot.
 This was fairly brave of me because I was headed to the middle of nowhere with two warning lights lit up on my dashboard.
 It wouldn’t have been a good place to break down.
 I was the first one at the site—it was 4:38, but within five minutes, two more vehicles parked behind me.
 A while later, a group came in a van and filed into a trailer next to my car.
 The trailer can be rented for $100 and would be much more comfortable than sitting sideways in a car.

 A college girl pulled up and walked to each of the vehicles.
 She gave us instructions and had us fill out a survey.
-The questions were mostly about where we’d stayed and how much money we’d spent in the area—obviously gathering info to show the locals that birders helped the local economy.
+The questions were mostly about where we’d stayed and how much money we’d spent in the area—obviously gathering info to show the locals that birders help the local economy.

 I sat in my car and watched the morning break.
-It was in the mid-20s before dawn.
-When I arrived, the night was pitch black except for about a million stars.
+It was in the mid-20’s before dawn.
+When I first arrived, the night was pitch black except for about a million stars.
 Slowly the nearby hills were silhouetted, then the vegetation faded into view.
 I was there for almost two hours before I saw my first grouse.

-It was down on the plain about halfway to the ridge.
+It was down on the flats about halfway to the ridge.
 It stood so still that, in the dim light, I wasn’t sure if it was really a bird.
 I scanned the area with my scope, then looked back.
 The bird was still there, still motionless, but about two feet to the right of where it had been.
 Seconds later, it took off and flew out of sight to the north.
 So I had my lifer, but it wasn’t a very satisfying look.

 As the sun rose higher, it backlit the birds but also made it very difficult to watch them without going blind.
 It got to the point when the only way for me to view them was to hold my phone up to my scope and watch the screen while ducking out of the glare.